Off the bat, Teeth Bonding vs Veneers are two different ways to achieve the best smile ever, but is there a difference you need to know about?

 - It is a good cosmetic method for fixing minor teeth problems

-- It needs consistent check because they are very brittle
+- It needs a consistent check because they are very brittle

 - Dental bonding is great for emergency fixes